Sunday, February 16, 2025

 We decided to walk around and explore other eateries.
 We decided to stop by and try Bluestone Lane (an Australian eatery).
 We ordered the following items:

-The online ordering worked well and we received our sandwiches quickly.
-My Aji Verde Pulled Chicken Sandwich was pretty good, though I still prefer Cracked & Battered Fried Chicken & Waffle.
+The online ordering worked well, and we received our sandwiches quickly.
+My Aji Verde Pulled Chicken Sandwich was good, though I still prefer Cracked & Battered Fried Chicken & Waffles.

 After lunch, we walked to Lyon Street Steps, toward B. Patisserie.

 At B. Patisserie, we ordered a few parties and coffee.
 We enjoyed our time there (and we got there before the large crowd showed up).
-To burn off a few more calories, we decided to walk to the Georgian Cheese Boat Restaurant on Grant Street (a one-hour walk).
-The walk was very nice and we stopped by Starbucks on the way there.
+To burn off a few more calories, we decided to walk to the Georgian Cheese Boat Restaurant on Grant Street (about 1 hour).
+The walk was very nice, and we stopped by Starbucks on the way there.

 Before going to the show at Club Fugazi, we decided to eat an early dinner at the Georgian Cheese Boat restaurant.
-We hoped that one hour would be sufficient for dinner.
+One hour would be sufficient for dinner.
 It turned out to be a close call.

 After sitting down at the Georgian Cheese Boat and looking at the menu, we ordered the following dinner items:

-The dinner was excellent and the freshly made Acharuli Kachapuri was especially delicious.
-The Lamb Khinkali dumplings were fantastic (and freshly made from scratch).
+The dinner was excellent, and the freshly made Acharuli Kachapuri was especially delicious.
+The Lamb Khinkali dumplings were fantastic (and newly made from scratch).
 The Georgian Salad was prepared too late, so we ended up getting it to go (and eating later at home).
 Overall, we really liked the Georgian Cheese Boat and plan to come again.

 After we finished dinner, we rushed to Club Fugazi, arriving a bit late (but in time to see the show).